Improving Your Garden Harvest with Pollinators

 Show and Tell Segment

-On the show and tell segment, Travis shows us some of his Purple Haze variety carrots that he recently harvested.
-While Greg tries something new dipping carrots in honey which they now call honey carrots.
-Greg’s got his rattlesnake pole beans, squash, cucumbers, and potatoes all coming up good.
-Travis explains that his tater growing this season happens to be the slowest he has ever seen.
-Also, he made a little mistake in his dream garden when he thought it would be easier to plant his taters at one end of his subplot, but it ended up being the hardest dirt that he has in his garden.
-This will cause a small issue because potatoes like soft well-drained sandy soil and this dirt that they are planted on now is the complete opposite.
+On the show and tell segment, Travis shows some of his Purple Haze carrots that he recently harvested.
+Greg tries dipping carrots in honey which he appropriately names “honey carrots.”
+Greg has rattlesnake pole beans, squash, cucumbers, and potatoes growing well in his garden.
+Travis explains that his potatoes are growing extremely slow this season.
+Also, he made a little mistake in his new dream garden.
+He thought it would be easier to plant his taters at one end of his subplot, but it ended up being the hardest dirt that he has in the new garden.
+This might cause a small issue because potatoes like soft, well-drained, sandy soil.
+And this dirt is the complete opposite.

 Viewer Questions Segment

-On the question and answer segment, the guys answer questions about have they ever tried growing maters in the Fall and which drip tape works best to use for additional seasons.
-Greg explains that growing tomatoes in the fall can be rather trickier than growing them in the springtime.
-However, you can be successful if you plant your tomatoes early and use a disease-resistant variety such as Brickyard or Mountain Glory Also, be on a consistent pest control spray program using Neem Oil or B.t.
-Travis talks about the best drip tape mil if you would like to use it for multiple seasons.
-In Travis’s garden, he always uses the 8 mil tape over the 15 mil tape because it is just much more flexible and easier to work with especially if you are reusing it for multiple harvesting seasons.
+On the question and answer segment, the guys answer questions about growing tomatoes in the fall and using drip tape for multiple seasons.
+Greg explains that growing tomatoes in the fall can be more difficult than growing them in the springtime.
+However, you can be successful if you plant your tomatoes early and use a disease-resistant variety such as Brickyard or Mountain Glory Also, have a consistent pest control spray program using Neem Oil or B.t.
+Travis talks about the best drip tape thickness if you intend to use it for multiple seasons.
+Travis always uses the 8 mil tape over the 15 mil tape because it is just much more flexible and easier to use, especially if you are reusing it for multiple harvesting seasons.